circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ### Invoking the same job multiple times
 {: #invoking-the-same-job-multiple-times }
-{:.no_toc}

 A single configuration may invoke a job multiple times.
 At configuration processing time during build ingestion, CircleCI will auto-generate names if none are provided or you may name the duplicate jobs explicitly with the `name` key.

-**Note:** You must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow.
-For example, if a job is used under the `requires` key of a job invocation in a workflow you will need to explicitly name it.
+You must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow.
+For example, if a job is used under the `requires` key of a job invocation in a workflow, you will need to explicitly name it.
+{: class="alert alert-info" }

 ```yaml
 version: 2.1